beginning of content

 Without treatment, the illness can last for 3 to 4 weeks.

-Paratyphoid fever is clinically similar to typhoid fever, but tends to be less severe.
+Paratyphoid fever is clinically similar to typhoid fever but tends to be less severe.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-What causes typhoid and paratyphoid fever?
+What are the causes of typhoid and paratyphoid fever?

 1. salmonella typhi (typhoid)